Gravitational waves make a big noise

 Conclusion

 We have seen that far from being the 'scientific breakthrough' of the century, the recent pronouncement of science about gravitational waves is one in a long series of similar speculative theories arising from its fruitless search for the Holy Grail of a unified theory of everything which would explain the origins and workings of the Universe in their entirety.
 No such theory can be found, or will ever be found until or unless material science acknowledges the existence of SPIRIT.
-You can read what occult science has to say about the speculative theories of science in the afterword to this article, as well as in several other articles we have published during the last four years.
+You can read what Occult Science has to say about the speculative theories of science in the afterword to this article, as well as in several other articles we have published during the last four years.
 See our homepage for a full list of these.

 So what have we learned?
 Firstly, that the pronouncements of science should be taken with a large pinch of salt, especially when there are vested interests involved.
 Secondly, to be aware of the misleading ways the media report and present scientific news by adopting a reverential, non-critical tone, dumbing down the science to appeal to the lowest common denominator, and using emotive language to exaggerate the importance of what has been discovered.
 Thirdly, that without a thorough consideration of all the facts from many different angles, it is quite impossible to arrive at anything approaching the truth.